Da-Dylan-Ma/ece326/notes/asst1.md

     + Answer: Called in the Config class when processing the arguments.
 7. `Player::play(Hand*, Hand*)` is called to allow user to perform Blackjack actions.
 Suppose hit is called, but the `Shoe` object is not exposed to the `Player` to draw cards.
 A possible solution is to process everything in `Blackjack` which has access to `Shoe`, but how should `Player` pass the action to be taken to `Blackjack`, when the header of `Player` is fixed?
     + Can additional attributes and methods be assigned to `Player` in the implementation, despite not defined in the header?
+    + Actually, the reference to Shoe can be passed to `Hand` class, since the definition is user-defined.
+This means the `Hand` class is excessively powerful though...

 ---